Below you will find a list of questions that we frequently receive in the Assessor's Office.

 Question: What does it mean for a property to “uncap”?

 Answer: A property is said to “uncap” the year following a change in ownership.
-The Taxable Value then be the same as the State Equalized Value.
+The Taxable Value will then be the same as the State Equalized Value.
 This is called "uncapping the Taxable Value" and the procedure is constitutionally mandated.

 Question: If I refinance my home, will it “uncap”?